 When your team has a list of specific tasks to complete within a deadline, they'll more likely achieve those tasks in due time.
 This will facilitate the workflow and prevent any possible delays in the project, enhancing team productivity.

-3. Action times are specifically assigned to each member
+3. Action items are specifically assigned to each member

 Not only will each person know their role in the project, but also the whole team will recognize who's in charge of each task.
 This makes it easier to discover and push through any bottlenecks that may occur in the process.